Is Disney’s After Hours Worth the Money? It’s expensive, but is it worth it to get access to popular attractions? Here’s my experience.

 Last year, before heading out on a three-day cruise with my friends, I planned to spend the evening at Walt Disney World.
-When we learned about the new Disney After Hours event being offered in the Magic Kingdom, we decided to take advantage of it.
+When we learned about the new after hours event being offered in the Magic Kingdom, we decided to take advantage of it.
 It was a great option for us, because we only had the evening, not the whole day, to explore the parks.
-But, if you are headed out on a Walt Disney World vacation, you may be wondering if Disney After Hours is worth the money.
-After all, it is expensive.
-Here is my experience.
+But, if you are headed out on a Walt Disney World vacation, you may be wondering if Disney After Hours is worth the money?

 Is Disney After Hours Worth The Money?

 What is Disney After Hours?